 Safely Fly Your Mission

-- Pilots are responsible for collecting data in a safe manner.
+- Pilots are responsible for safely collecting data.

 - Autonomous flight is required for proper data collection.

-- Refer to specific operators manual for protocols on flying and mission planning.
+- Refer to specific operators' manuals for protocols on flying and mission planning.

 - Fly your aircraft within the line of sight of the operator